About Us/Coaches/FAQ

 Is there anything to do in the off-season?

 While we don’t hold practices beyond our regular season, there are some meets in the off-season that athletes are welcome to attend.
 Most are for middle school and high school age athletes.
-The fee for those is whatever the meet fee is plus the $16 AAU membership that we require for insurance purposes.
+The fee for those is whatever the meet fee is plus a club fee of $25 to cover the AAU membership that we require for insurance purposes.
 For more information on how to get signed up for those, please email nate@warriorstrackclub.org.

 Spikes for indoor meets usually have to be 1/8 in or 1/4 in pyramid spikes.
 Athletes do have to have their spikes checked before each indoor meet.